Journey 1

 There is also a logical reason: only God can pay an infinite debt.
 Our sin is against someone infinitely holy.
 The price of that offence is infinite.
 A finite person’s death cannot pay an infinite debt.
 Only God — who is infinite — can.
 That is why the guilt-offering man must be God himself.

 Jesus accepted this conclusion.
-When the high priest asked him directly, “Are you the Christ, the Son of the Blessed One?”, Jesus replied: “I am.
+When the high priest asked him directly, “Are you the Messiah, the Son of the Blessed One?”, Jesus replied: “I am.
 And you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”
 (Mark 14:61–62).
 He was claiming to be the figure of Daniel 7.
 The high priest understood exactly what he was claiming — and called it blasphemy.

 500+ eyewitnesses.
 Paul writes in the mid-50s AD, about 20 years after the resurrection, listing those who had seen the risen Jesus: Peter, the twelve disciples, “more than five hundred of the brothers and sisters at the same time, most of whom are still living” (1 Corinthians 15:6).
 He is inviting scrutiny.
 Go and ask them, he says.